The Whole Earth is Medicine

 Note from Henry

-‘The Whole Earth is Medicine’ comes from a Zen master called Yunmen, who lived in China from 864 to 949.
-The full koan runs: “Medicine and sickness correspond to each other.
+‘The Whole Earth is Medicine’ — this great teaching comes from Yunmen, a Zen master who lived in China from 864 to 949.
+The full koan runs: “Medicine and sickness heal one another.
 The whole earth is medicine.
-Where is your real self?”
+What is your real self?”

-Join me on a day of exploration of this koan, learning how it can support and deepen your practice.
+Join me for a day of exploration of this extraordinary teaching from the early days of Zen, and learn how it can support and deepen our practice and our life.

 What to expect on a daylong retreat?